-In 2021, a total of 102 defence industry companies reported on exports of goods, technology and services that are included in this white paper.
+In 2022, a total of 90 defence and dual use industry companies reported on exports of goods, technology and services that are included in this white paper.
 Defence industry contracts often extend over several years.
-Deliveries may be unevenly distributed over the contract period and the export value will therefore vary from year to year.
+Deliveries tend to be unevenly distributed over the contract period.
+The export value will therefore vary from year to year.
+The figures reflect natural variations in deliveries from year to year and currency fluctuations.